 What better proof of the paranormal than a ghost caught on camera?
 Many however, are not quite what they seem.
-If you think you can spot the difference between a genuine ghost photo and a clever fake, test your skills with our collection of famous ghost photos.
+If you think you can spot the difference between a genuine ghost photo and a clever fake, test your skills with our collection.

 In the 1930's the Palazon family, residing in an apartment complex on the "Gascon Gotor" street, encountered a frightening ordeal when they started to hear maniacal laughter and voice coming from inside their home.

 This famous ghost photo was taken in 1958 when Mrs Mabel Chinnery was visiting the grave of her mother.
 She had brought her camera to take some photographs of the gravesite.
 After taking a few pictures of the grave, she took a picture of her husband who was waiting alone in the car.